Terms and Conditions

 PROFESSIONAL INDEMNITY INSURANCE

 We hold professional indemnity insurance that exceeds the minimum standards specified by the Law Society.
+As with all insurances this cover has limitations and is subject to certain exclusions, terms and conditions.
 We will provide you with particulars of the minimum standards upon request.

 LAWYERS FIDELITY FUND